tjacklinn/Data_science_side_projects/README.md

 This folder includes Data Science projects from Codecademy.
+My solutions are in Jupyter Notebook format, and all the outputs have been cleared.

 Order of completion:
 1. fridakahlo